|Born||7 Oct 1900|

 On 2 Dec 1944, Himmler was made the commander of the military forces of Upper Rhine, which was fighting a bloody defensive battle against the advancing American 7th Army and the French 1st Army in the Alsace region.
 His failures there led to his transfer to the Russian Front, which he failed equally against the advancing Russian forces.
 His complete lack in the understanding of military tactics was characterized by a defense formation he formed near Danzig; instead of running a north to south line to fight the oncoming Russians from the east, he formed an east-west line.
 The advancing Russian forces mostly ignored the defensive setup of the inept leader, sweeping south toward Berlin.
 Heinz Guderian visited Himmler to discuss his failings militarily, and caught him while he was sick with a cold.
 Seizing the opportunity, Guderian suggested that Himmler had taken on too much responsibility and in turn causing him the sickness.
 Himmler, realizing that he was no good at the military game, agreed and returned to Berlin.
 Little did he know, he played right into the hands of his political opponent, Martin Bormann.
 It was Bormann who, knowing well Himmler would fail as a military commander, recommended to Hitler to place Himmler in charge of the Danzig defense.

 Near the end of the war, after learning that he was not in the running to become Hitler's successor and he knew well that he was not a liked figure in the Nazi Party, Himmler attempted to betray him.
 Through Swedish Count Folke Bernadotte, he attempted to negotiate a separate peace with the Western Allies.
 He expressed to the Western Allies that the remains of the German military and the Waffen-SS could combine forces in a continued war against the Communists and Russians.
 His attempt came to Hitler's attention on 28 Apr 1945, and the angered German leader immediately stripped Himmler all his titles and ranks, and placed the order for his arrest.
 Grand Admiral Karl Dönitz, who succeeded Hitler after Hitler's suicide on 30 Apr, apparently never received Hitler's order for Himmler's arrest though he dismissed him from service on 6 May 1945.
 Himmler continued to desperately seek favor from the western Allies, but none was given.
 He even sent a letter to Dwight Eisenhower stating that he would surrender all under his wide influence if he was not to be tried as a Nazi leader after the war; additionally, he also applied to Eisenhower for the position of the Minister of Police of post-war Germany.
 The letter was intercepted by German authorities before it reached Eisenhower's headquarters, and as a result Himmler was quoted as a "burden" to Germany by Field Marshal Wilhelm Keitel.
 When all was lost, he attempted to disguise himself as a sergeant major and hid himself in a stream of refugees under the name of Heinrich Hitzinger.
-He was found and captured on 22 May in Bremen en route to Bavaria by a British Army unit, which only pulled him aside for further investigations because this "Heinrich Hitzinger" simply had too complete a set of (false) identification documents for a refugee.
+He was found and captured on 22 May in Bremen en route to Bayern by a British Army unit, which only pulled him aside for further investigations because this "Heinrich Hitzinger" simply had too complete a set of (false) identification documents for a refugee.
 By this time, his mental condition was so unstable after his fall from power that he was actually shocked that he was taken in as a prisoner instead of a dignitary.
 He committed suicide in Lüneburg by swallowing a potassium cyanide capsule, avoiding subsequent trials at Nuremberg.
 His last words were "Ich bin Heinrich Himmler!" ("I am Heinrich Himmler!").
 He was buried in an unmarked grave on the Lüneburg Heath, which location had since become unknown.

 Heinrich Himmler Timeline